AmirolAhmad/amirolahmad/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as Cybersecurity Engineer
+- 🏫 Master Student in Cyber Security (UKM)
-- 🌱 I’m currently learning on CEH & CISSP
+- 🌱 CEH & CISSP Certificate Holder
 - 💬 Ask me about my experience and would love to share with you
 - 📫 How to reach me: xambitt@gmail.com